-Beyond these (barely) veiled “announcements”, little is known about private Navy thinking regarding strategic ASW.
-The mission was one of the defining features of the “Maritime Strategy” when it was publicly described of the mid-1980s.
-It presumably disappeared when the strategy was officially retired in the mid-1990s.
-It is not mentioned in any of the documents reflecting current Navy strategic thinking reviewed by Tangredi in 2019.
-(Sam J. Tangredi, “Running Silent and Algorithmic: The U.S. Navy Strategic Vision in 2019,” Naval War College Review, Vol .72, No. 2 (2019).)
+Beyond these (barely) veiled “announcements,” little is known about today’s private Navy thinking regarding strategic ASW.
+During the Cold War the mission was an explicit component of the (recently declassified) National Security Decision Directive 238, September 2, 1986, signed by President Reagan (NSDD 238 1986-CIA-RDP01M00147R000100130003-0.pdf, p.17).
+NSDD 238 incorporates one of the defining features of the “Maritime Strategy” which was publicly described by CNO Adm.
+James Watkins in the Proceedings in January 1985.
+Strategic ASW presumably disappeared when the strategy was officially retired in the mid-1990s.
+It is not mentioned in any of the documents reflecting current Navy strategic thinking reviewed by Tangredi in 2019 (Sam J. Tangredi, “Running Silent and Algorithmic: The U.S. Navy Strategic Vision in 2019,” Naval War College Review, Vol .72, No. 2 (2019).)”

-It is theoretically possible that, with or without actual capabilities to execute, the Navy thinks it’s a good idea to talk up the mission in the hopes that doing so will force Russian planners to intensify their concern with the security of the SSBN force and make war plans that amount to a strategic defensive crouch.
+It is theoretically possible that, with or without actual capabilities to execute, the Navy thinks it’s a good idea to talk up the mission in the hopes that doing so will force Russian planners to intensify their concern with the security of the SSBN force and make war plans that amount to keeping their GPF navy hunkered down in a strategic defensive crouch.

 Whatever the case, strategic ASW will always be a possibility as long as SSBNs exist.
 The problems it raises must be recognized and dealt with via the actions suggested here or otherwise.
 It is one of those rare missions where failure would be a far better outcome than success.